77AXEL/Digit-Recognizer/README.md

 # Digit Recognition CNN from Scratch

-A handwritten digit recognition system built from scratch using Python, with performance-optimized implementations using C extensions, Fortran, and custom DLLs.
+A handwritten digit recognition system built from scratch using Python, with performance-optimized implementations using C extensions, Fortran, OpenBLAS and custom DLLs.
 <p align="center">
   <img src="assets/animation.gif">
 </p>